PowerAruba/PowerArubaCP/README.md

 ### ClearPass Version

-You can retrieve its information `Get-ArubaCPCPPMVersion`.
+You can retrieve its informations `Get-ArubaCPCPPMVersion`.

 ```powershell
 # Get ClearPass Version information